-A: Approximately [·] shares of Splitco's common stock will be distributed in the Split-Off, based on the number of shares of FNFV common stock outstanding on [·], 2017.
+A: Approximately 64,864,950 shares of Splitco's common stock will be distributed in the Split-Off (not taking into account the FNF Splitco shares), based on the number of shares of FNFV common stock outstanding on October 16, 2017.
 The exact number of shares to be distributed in the Split-Off will not be known until the redemption effective time.